User Case: Can I Backup iCloud to External Hard Drives?

 - File Filter: If you don't want certain pictures to be backed up, MultCloud's "Filter" feature makes it easy to exclude/include data with certain extensions.

 - Customize Data Restoration: MultCloud not only provides users with the "Restore" function to restore data, but also provides the "Versions" function to help users restore a certain version of data.

-To back up iCloud Photos to another cloud account, you need to use the "Cloud Backup" feature.
+To back up iCloud data to another cloud account, you need to use the "Cloud Backup" feature.

 Step 1.
 Sign up for an account with your email.
 Alternatively, you can log in directly with your Google or Facebook account.

 Step 2.
-Log in to MultCloud, and add iCloud Photos and other cloud accounts (such as Google Drive) to MultCloud respectively.
+Log in to MultCloud, and add iCloud Photos, iCloud Drive and other cloud accounts (such as Google Drive) to MultCloud respectively.

-Note: When adding iCloud Photos, you need to fill in the verification code received by the device for verification.
+Note: When adding iCloud Photos and iCloud Drive, you need to fill in the verification code received by the device for verification.

 Step 3.
-Click "Cloud Backup", choose iCloud Photos or a folder in it as the source, and choose Google Drive or a folder in it as the destination.
+Click "Cloud Backup", choose iCloud Photos and iCloud Drive data as the source, and choose Google Drive or a folder in it as the destination.
 Finally, click "Backup Now".